devonkel/todo/README.md

 ## Running your application with Gulp

-The MEAN.JS project integrates Gulp as build tools and task automation.
+The TODO (MEAN.JS) project integrates Gulp as build tools and task automation.

 We have wrapped Gulp tasks with npm scripts so that regardless of the build tool running the project is transparent to you.